-Online students are advised by online advisors.
-These advisors provide direction to online students for program planning and scheduling of classes, and provide support in enrollment and college business needs.
+Academic advising is the process and system by which students plan their academic programs with the help of an academic advisor.
+The advisor provides direction to students for program planning and scheduling of classes, and provides support in enrollment and college business needs.